ISRAEL LOVES IRAN

 As days went by, the conversations on the page grew deeper.
 People were asking each other questions, sharing their stories and their lives, talking about everything; from Judaism to the Iranian regime.

-Never before in history did two people from two enemy states have the power to communicate in such way.
-People from Iran who were brought up and taught to trample the Israeli flag at school every morning wrote with tears in their eyes of how moved they were by this simple sentence: “We love you.”
+Never before in history did two people from two enemy states have the power to communicate in such a way.
+People from Iran who were brought up and taught to trample on the Israeli flag at school every morning wrote with tears in their eyes of how moved they were by this simple sentence: “We love you.”
 Ecstatically, they answered back loud and clear, “We love you too.”

 Years of hate propaganda on both sides were being stripped away and people finally discovered the other side, not as enemies, but as people.